-Today's smart cities are geared toward helping citizens improve their quality of life and increase sustainability through data-backed, technology-driven initiatives.
+Today's smart cities are geared towards helping citizens improve their quality of life and increase sustainability through data-backed, technology-driven initiatives.
 But a big challenge is to ensure that the initiatives are equitably distributed across all sections of the population, say Rana Sen and Jacob Wessel.

 Tanya Ott: Last year, four of the top 10 most congested cities in the world were in India.1